CyangrassInnovations/CyanDate/README.md

 CyanDate will show up in your Notification Center.
 Please enjoy :).

+**Please Note: The "Personal Team" signing will only last seven days.
+You will need to relaunch CyanDate from Xcode at least once a week, or it will not open past that point.
+Either that, or sign with a Developer Program account.**

 ## Why the weird license?
 I am not 18 yet, and my parents have disallowed me from open-sourcing things, because they do not want it being commercially released.
 So, I have chosen a Creative Commons license that restricts the usage to non-commercial only.
 This remedies any issues that come with the standard MIT license, at the cost that people cannot use it commercially.